Cost of Living in Dublin — Is It Worth the Craic?

 In addition to paying for accommodation, you'll also need to pay towards utility bills whilst living in Dublin.
 These usually include the cost of gas, electricity, water and drainage, and Wi-Fi.
 If you're renting a room, these costs may be included in your standard rate, but it's important to make sure you understand what is and isn't covered.

 The standard cost of utilities including water, gas, and electricity will depend on how much you use and whether you're able to take advantage of any deals.
-As an indication, you can expect these to cost in the region of €150 each per month.
+As an indication, you can expect these to cost in the region of €150 per month for a 1-bedroom apartment.
 Broadband internet will usually cost an additional €30 – €60 per month, depending on the speeds required.

 Taking into account all of these expenses, the average Dubliner can expect to spend at least €180 or more per month on bills and utilities.
-That's before you factor in the cost of a mobile phone, too!
+That's before you factor in the cost of a mobile phone subscription, too!

 4. Dublin Travel and Transport Costs

 As with most things, the cost of transport around Dublin depends on where you live and where you need to go.
 Costs vary massively between short local journeys and jaunts across the city, so these figures are just an indication of what you can expect to spend.

 Dublin benefits from a vast public transport network that can take you all the way from the airport at Ballymun to Shankill to the south of the city and beyond.
 You'll often see people getting around Dublin using trains, trams, and buses.
 Your choice of transport is likely to depend on the type of journey you need to make.
 Many locals use a Leap card that could save you up to 31% across all travel.